LeoVen/C-DataStructures-Library/README.md

 }
 ```

-Note that the length variable is protected (implementation detail) and only accessible by a function.
+Note that the length variable is protected (implementation detail) and only accessible via a function.
 This is done so to prevent the user from changing the length variable of the array's struct, possibly causing run-time errors.
-Also accessing the buffer is protected and you must use ```arr_set()``` to set a value in the array and ```arr_get()``` to get the value from the array.
+Also access to the buffer is protected and you must use ```arr_set()``` to set a value in the array and ```arr_get()``` to get the value from the array.

 ### AVLTree